-Lenders must maintain a complete mortgage loan file, including all documents used to support the underwriting decision.
-Upon Fannie Mae’s request, lenders must provide electronic copies of the complete mortgage loan file, as described in the request.
+Lenders must maintain a complete loan file, including all documents used to support the underwriting decision.
+Upon Fannie Mae’s request, lenders must provide electronic copies of the complete loan file, as described in the request.

-the applicable documentation listed in the
+applicable documentation listed in the

-Lenders that are unable to submit loan files in one of the supported formats should contact the Loan Quality Center to determine if an alternate format may be used as an interim submission method.
+Lenders that are unable to submit loan files in the supported format should contact the Loan Quality Center to determine if an alternate format may be used as an interim submission method.
 To avoid non-compliant loan files, lenders should not submit loan files using an alternate method without approval from the Loan Quality Center to ensure that Fannie Mae can access and review the loan file documentation and that the lender receives credit for the loan file submission.
 Loan files submitted using an alternate method (for example, paper files) without prior approval from the Loan Quality Center may not be accepted.

-Lenders must send the requested documentation for an underwriting or servicing review within 30 days after Fannie Mae notifies the lender that it has selected a mortgage loan for review.
+Lenders must send the requested documentation for an underwriting or servicing review within 30 days after Fannie Mae notifies the lender that it has selected a loan for review.
 Fannie Mae, in its sole discretion, may request the documentation in a shorter or longer period of time based upon circumstances at the time.

 Fannie Mae will make every effort to work with lenders when extenuating circumstances prevent them from delivering documentation in a timely manner.
-However, if a lender delays in providing the requested information, Fannie Mae, in its sole discretion, may require indemnification or repurchase (depending on the circumstances of the individual case) of these mortgage loans.
+However, if a lender delays in providing the requested information, Fannie Mae, in its sole discretion, may require indemnification or repurchase (depending on the circumstances of the individual case) of these loans.
 When a lender has a pattern of extensive delays or unresponsiveness, Fannie Mae may consider this a breach of contract and consider other actions against the lender, up to and including termination.